The Best Sloppy Joes

 • Yield: This recipe makes 4 to 6 cups of Sloppy Joe meat mixture, enough for 8 heaping sandwiches.

-• Storage: Store covered in the refrigerator for up to 4 days.
+• Storage: Store in an airtight container in the refrigerator for up to 4 days.

 • Freezer: Cool completely, then add to freezer containers (one big batch or individual portions), label and date, and freeze for up to 4 months.
 Thaw overnight in the refrigerator.

-Is sloppy joe and Manwich the same thing?
+Is Sloppy joe and Manwich the same thing?

 More quick dinner ideas